eurekasfray/particle/doc/sketch.md

   * The *lexeme* is a unit of characters that is collected during the lexical analysis phase.

-  * The *type* is a unique value that is used to classify a lexeme.
+  * The *type* is a unique value that is used to define what a lexeme means.
+For example:

   * The *int value* shall store the evaluated integer value of the lexeme if the lexeme type is `t_int`.